 Transportation Management Associations (TMAs) work with employers, local government, schools, community organizations and the general public to encourage and create alternatives to driving alone for commuting and other trips.
-They also educate the public about the importance of air quality, promote traffic safety through public outreach and planning, and improve transportation options for seniors, low-income employees, and disabled people.
+They also educate the public about the importance of air quality, promote traffic safety through public outreach and planning, and improve transportation options for older adults, low-income employees, and people with disabilities.
 The map below shows the TMA in your area and provides contact information.

 In addition to statewide TMA pass-through program grants administered by the NJTPA, TMAs are supported by grants from NJ TRANSIT, the NJ Division of Highway Traffic Safety, and private grants.